robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 ### Deploy

 Now that you have build your first Package Operator package, we can deploy it!
 You will find the `Package`-object template in the examples checkout under 1_applications/package.yaml.
+Don't forget to change the image url so it corresponds to the one used when building the package.

 ```yaml
 apiVersion: package-operator.run/v1alpha1